brichards21/SMSDiscordSpam/index.md

 and my younger sister, including the suspicious spam message that her account had sent me back in June of 2022.

+Note that all but one of the 686 Discord messages that my sister sent me are not spam.
+Only one message (pictured above) is certified spam.
+My goal is to see if I can characterize and quantify my sister’s Discord messaging behaviors, to see if that spam message stands out as quantitatively irregular from the pattern that her other messages exhibit.

+In order to assess quantitative differences, we will quantify my sister’s messages as a whole entity rather than word for word, though this may be of interest for future analysis.

+In this dataset of messages sent from my sister’s account, we retain information on author ID (which is the same throughout the dataset and appears as extra confirmation that these messages are indeed all sent from the same account), author (the name of my sister’s account), content (the message sent itself), a variable to indicate a message as spam or not (a value of 1 is spam and 0 is not-spam; only one message has a value of 1), and 8 other quantitative measures which we will go through in the subsequent sections.

+    ##              content spam word_count char_count avg_word stopwords hastags
+    ## 1             helllo    0          1          6      6.0         0       0
+    ## 2                 si    0          1          2      2.0         0       0
+    ## 3  got dunkin’ donut    0          4         21      4.5         0       0
+    ## 4             glazed    0          1          6      6.0         0       0
+    ## 5 think that’s spell    0          8         35      3.5         3       0
+    ##   numerics upper sentiment
+    ## 1        0     1         0
+    ## 2        0     0         0
+    ## 3        0     0         0
+    ## 4        0     0         0
+    ## 5        0     1         0

+All data collection, basic feature selection, pre-processing, and advanced text processing were performed using the pandas, NumPy, NLTK, TextBlob, and scikit-learn libraries in Python v.
+3.8.13.

+# Data Prep and Preprocessing

+## Number of Words

+We start with something fairly simple: extracting the number of words in each message.
+The basic idea behind this is that if we have a messenger that often send messages in fragments (like sending new ideas in separate messages) or the opposite, often sends their messages in lengthier paragraphs, suddenly straying away from an established pattern like that could raise a red flag for concern.
+Additionally,

+    ##       authorid       author               date            content spam
+    ## 1 6.558673e+17 bananaabread 08/24/2021 6:47 PM             helllo    0
+    ## 2 6.558673e+17 bananaabread 08/24/2021 6:47 PM                 si    0
+    ## 3 6.558673e+17 bananaabread 08/24/2021 6:48 PM  got dunkin’ donut    0
+    ## 4 6.558673e+17 bananaabread 08/24/2021 6:48 PM             glazed    0
+    ## 5 6.558673e+17 bananaabread 08/24/2021 6:48 PM think that’s spell    0
+    ##   word_count char_count avg_word stopwords hastags numerics upper sentiment
+    ## 1          1          6      6.0         0       0        0     1         0
+    ## 2          1          2      2.0         0       0        0     0         0
+    ## 3          4         21      4.5         0       0        0     0         0
+    ## 4          1          6      6.0         0       0        0     0         0
+    ## 5          8         35      3.5         3       0        0     1         0

 # Don’t Fall Into a Spam Trap

 Here are some tips that you can apply the next time you get a suspicious